sachalifs/password-validators/packages/password-validators/README.md

 # @slifszyc/password-validators

-A React component for password validation with visual indicators.
+A React component for password validation with visual indicators with a simple API and ready-to-use.

 ## Features